luismanuelamengual/NeoPHP/README.md

 ```PHP
 get_app()->execute("MyApp\HelloWorldController@sayHello");
 ```
-If you specify only the controller class then the **index** method will be executed.
+If you dont specify any method for the controller then the **default method "index" will be executed**.
 Example:
 ```PHP
 get_app()->execute("MyApp\HelloWorldController");
 ```